 You should take this into account if you plan to work past your 65th birthday.
-If you decide to keep your group health insurance through your job and enroll in Medicare, you will be hit with a tax bill for your HSA contributions.
+If you are new to Medicare and decide to keep your group health insurance through your job while enrolled in Medicare, you will be hit with a tax bill for your HSA contributions.

 But you can use the money you’ve saved in your HSA to cover medical expenses Medicare does not.

 - Medicare Part B medical insurance premiums

 - Medicare Part D prescription drug coverage premiums